Neil Balnaves

-Neil Richard Balnaves (5 May 1944 – 21 February 2022) was an Australian media executive and arts philanthropist.
+Neil Richard Balnaves (5 May 1944 – 19 February 2022) was an Australian media executive and arts philanthropist.
 His production companies were responsible for bringing Big Brother and Bananas in Pyjamas to Australian television screens.

-He turned to philanthropy after a life-threatening accident in 2002, and founded the Balnaves Foundation in 2006, which by the time of his death had given to arts organisations.
+He turned to philanthropy after a life-threatening accident in 2002, and founded the Balnaves Foundation in 2006, which by the time of his death had given around to arts organisations.

 Early life

 Neil Richard Balnaves was born on 5 May 1944 in Adelaide, South Australia.
-He grew up in Penola in the south-east of the state, and had polio as a teenager, which crippled his right arm.
+He grew up in Penola in the south-east of the state, and had polio as a teenager.

 Career

 Balnaves' media career started in advertising, in Adelaide in 1960, moving into senior roles in production companies.

 Balnaves worked in the media industry for over 60 years.
 He founded the Southern Star Group in 1988, and was executive chairman of the company.
 The company later went through various mergers and incarnations, becoming Endemol Australia in 2013/2014, Southern Star was responsible for bringing shows such as Water Rats, and McLeod's Daughters, Big Brother and Bananas in Pyjamas to Australian television screens.

 From 2003 until 2016 he was chair of the Ardent Leisure Group, responsible for running theme parks such as Dreamworld in Queensland.
 Other directorships included Hanna-Barbera Australia and the Taft-Hardie Group.